Speech-Language Pathology & Audiology & Hearing Aid Dispensers Board

 Speech-Language Pathology and Audiology License Defense

-Each year, the California Speech-Language Pathology & Audiology & Hearing Aid Dispensers Board receives several hundred complaints, including mandated self-reports, public complaints, required reports from courts, and reports from other licensing agencies.
+Each year, the California Speech-Language Pathology & Audiology & Hearing Aid Dispensers Board receives over a hundred complaints, including mandated self-reports, public complaints, required reports from courts, and reports from other licensing agencies.

 If you’re a speech-language pathologist, audiologist or hearing aid dispenser facing a board investigation or disciplinary proceeding, our attorneys have the experience and resources to provide expert representation.